-- Operate your generator outdoors in a clean, dry, well-ventilated area, and never indoors or in a garage. - Make sure exhaust gases are safely vented away from the house, windows or other enclosed areas. - Always operate your portable generator in clean, dry locations.
+- Operate your generator outdoors in a clean, dry, well-ventilated area, and never indoors or in a garage. - Make sure exhaust gases are safely vented away from the house, windows or other enclosed areas.

-For more information on generators, get our free Emergency Generator Safety information sheet at nyseg.com or rge.com.
-Click on "Usage and Safety," "Electrical Safety" and then on "Generator Safety."
+For more information on generators, get our FREE Emergency Generator Safety information sheet at nyseg.com or rge.com.